jdmantillaq/TOEFL_Speaking_Practice_Timer/README.md

 # TOEFL Speaking Practice Timer

-This script provides a simple tool for practicing the first type of questions of the TOEFL speaking section.
+This script provides a simple tool for practicing the first type of questions of the TOEFL speaking section, the **Independent Task**.
 It randomly selects questions from a file, prompts the user to answer, and uses a countdown timer to manage preparation and answering time.
 The script also supports key commands for skipping questions and exiting the program.

-# Question One – Independent Speaking
+## Question One – Independent Speaking
 TOEFL Speaking question 1 is the independent TOEFL speaking question.
 It’s also called the “personal choice” question.
 You’ll give your opinion on a subject likely related to school, work or some other part of life.

 This question asks if you agree or disagree with a given statement.
 That might look like this: